Funding Opportunity Resources

 All USU faculty and staff are encouraged to utilize the InfoEd SPINPlus system, an online funding database and notification system available through the University.
 The system enables the user to set up keyword searches of the extensive database of federal and foundation/organization funding opportunities.
 All of this searchable data is obtained directly from the sponsoring agencies to ensure the integrity of the information.
 The SPINPlus system conducts regular searches of this database using the users’ keyword profile, and results are automatically emailed to the individual.

 Faculty and staff interested in creating a SPINPlus user account are encouraged to contact Corey Burger, Contract Administrator, at 435-797-1661 or at firstname.lastname@example.org.

-Faculty and staff interested in receiving these notices through email are encouraged to contact Jerilyn Hansen, Proposal Development Manager, at 435-797-3437 or at email@example.com.
+For information on the Office of Proposal Development please contact Jerilyn Hansen, Proposal Development Manager, at 435-797-3437 or at email@example.com.